apache/seatunnel/docs/en/connector-v2/sink/AmazonDynamoDB.md

 ### url [string]

-url to write to Amazon DynamoDB.
+The URL to write to Amazon DynamoDB.

 ### region [string]